bureson/nn-compass/scenes/dilemma5.md

 It's great that you're keeping an open mind here.
 You're absolutely right to consider alternative reasons for your employees' complaints over Daniel's performance.
 It also makes sense to include HR for initial sparring around how to approach the issue.

-This is a dilemma about being aware of own biases, others' emotions while also providing sincere feedback, developing your team members  and setting direction for your team .
+This is a dilemma about being aware of own biases, others' emotions while also providing sincere feedback, developing your team members  and setting direction for your team.

 # Choice